-A laboratory-fortified blank [laboratory control standard (LCS)] is a reagent water sample (with associated preservatives) to which a known concentration of the analytes of interest has been added.
+A laboratory-fortified blank [laboratory control standard (LCS) is a reagent water sample (with associated preservatives) to which a known concentration of the analyte(s) of interest has been added.
 An LFB is used to evaluate laboratory performance and analyte recovery in a blank matrix.
 Its concentration should be high enough to be measured precisely, but not high enough to be irrelevant to measured environmental concentrations.
 Preferably, rotate LFB concentrations to cover different parts of the calibration range.
 As a minimum, include one LFB with each sample set (batch) or on a 5% basis, whichever is more frequent.
 (The definition of a batch is typically method-specific.)
 Process the LFB through all sample preparation and analysis steps.
-Use an added concentration of at least 10 times the MDL/MRL, less than or equal to the midpoint of the calibration curve, or level specified in the method.
-A low-level LFB fortified at 2 to 5 times the detection limit (MDL) can be used as a check for false negatives and for MDL/MRL verification.
-Control limits for low-level LFB may be variable, depending on the method, but are typically expected to be 50% to 150%.
+Use an added concentration of at least 10 times the MDL, less than or equal to the midpoint of the calibration curve, or level specified in the method.
 Ideally, the LFB concentration should be less than the MCL (if the contaminant has an MCL).
-Depending on the method's specific requirements, prepare the addition solution from either the same reference source used for calibration or from an independent source.
-Evaluate the LFB for percent recovery of the added analytes by comparing the results to the method-specified limits, control charts, or other approved criteria.
-If LFB results are out of control, take corrective action, including re-preparation and re-analysis of associated samples if required.
-Use LFB results to evaluate batch performance, calculate recovery limits, and plot control charts (see 1020 B.13).
+Depending on the method's specific requirements, prepare the addition solution from either the same reference source used for calibration, or from an independent source.
+Evaluate the LFB for percent recovery of the added analytes by comparing results to methodspecified limits, control charts, or other approved criteria.
+If LFB results are out of control, take corrective action, including repreparation and re-analysis of associated samples if required.
+Use LFB results to evaluate batch performance, calculate recovery limits, and plot control charts (see ¶ 13 below).